Table of contents

 • North African companies face the greatest disparity between financing needed versus offered.
 88% of these companies do not have their financing needs met.
 (World Bank)

-• The finance gap for SMEs worldwide is estimated at $5.7 trillion, but could be as high as $8 trillion.
+• The finance gap for SMBs worldwide is estimated at $5.7 trillion, but could be as high as $8 trillion.
 (International Finance Corporation)

 Payment delays continue to cause issues

-Also known as “Days Sales Outstanding,” the amount of time it takes to be paid for products or services delivered can be a real burden on SME growth.
+Also known as “Days Sales Outstanding,” the amount of time it takes to be paid for products or services delivered can be a real burden on SMB growth.

-• 55% of these SMEs say that the amount of unpaid invoices increased during 2023, 31% spend more than 21 hours per week chasing customer payments.
+• 55% of these SMBs say that the amount of unpaid invoices increased during 2023, 31% spend more than 21 hours per week chasing customer payments.
 (NatWest)

 • In France, only 50% of businesses paid their suppliers without delay in 2023.
 This is an all-time high, and shows just how significant payment delay issues can be.
 (L’Observatoire des délais de paiements)

-• Across Europe, more than 80% of SMEs face payment delays, hindering their own ability to grow and invest in staff or resources.
+• Across Europe, more than 80% of SMBs face payment delays, hindering their own ability to grow and invest in staff or resources.
 (Renew Europe)

 Let’s look first at the financing situation in the European Union:

-• The European Investment Bank provided around €20 billion for SMEs in 2023.
+• The European Investment Bank provided around €20 billion for SMBs in 2023.
 These EIB funds are delivered via intermediary banks.
 (European Investment Bank)

 • Access to public financing support increased during and following the Covid-19 pandemic, but has sharply declined in the years since.
 (European Investment Fund)